-Russin Vecchi is unique for its international network (linking it to 10 firms in the US, Asia and Russia).
-Squire Patton Boggs also distinguishes itself as the only international firm with an office here.
-Firms here have also looked further in terms of reaching international clients, with Pellerano & Herrera, for example, establishing a China desk to cater to an increasing number of banking and finance as well as corporate mandates from Beijing and Shanghai.
-The firm has also entered into a collaboration with US professional services firm Andersen Global to further expand the Dominican firm’s position in the market.
+Law firms in the Dominican Republic are keen to win favour among international clients.
+Pellerano & Herrera, for instance, established a China desk to cater to an increasing number of banking and finance deals, as well as more complex corporate mandates.
+The same firm entered into a collaboration agreement with US professional services firm Andersen Global to better the Dominican firm’s position in the market.

 Lateral hires in this market are rarely seen, with law firms preferring internal growth.
 OMG, Pellerano & Herrera and Headrick Rizik Alvarez & Fernández are among the local groups that have most recently rewarded their talent with partner appointments.

 Institutionalisation is a priority for many firms, not only in this chapter but across the region, and efforts to ensure diversity and gender parity have not been neglected in the Dominican Republic.
 Law firms here are distinguished for having the highest proportions of women in the partnership compared to peers in other jurisdictions included in the Latin Lawyer 250.
 In fact, there are more female partners (55%) than male partners within the Dominican Republic’s most notable firms, according to the latest research by Latin Lawyer, a number far exceeding those of many other firms in the region.